Answered By: Coe Library Help Desk Last Updated: Jun 28, 2017 Views: 25

 It may be useful to explain the types of sources since each academic field of study (discipline) defines sources a bit differently.

 Primary Source: What is defined as a primary source makes sense only within the context of a specific field of inquiry.
 In the humanities and arts, a primary document may be a written document or a painting.
 It may be part of a historical record written about or during an event.
 In the sciences (physical, biological, and social), a primary source may be a publication of original research.
-Primary sources may also be specific data sets.
+Primary sources may also be specific data sets obtained from primary research.

 Cornell University defines a primary source as "the main text or work that you are discussing (e.g. a sonnet by William Shakespeare; an opera by Mozart); actual data or research results (e.g. a scientific article presenting original findings; statistics); or historical documents (e.g. letters, pamphlets, political tracts, manifestoes)" (1).
 Yale University defines "A primary source is firsthand testimony or direct evidence concerning a topic under investigation.
 The nature and value of a source cannot be determined without reference to the topic and questions it is meant to answer.
 The same document, or other piece of evidence, may be a primary source in one investigation and secondary in another.
 The search for primary sources does not, therefore, automatically include or exclude any category of records or documents."
 (2).